tensorflow/model-analysis/examples/chicago_taxi/README.md

 Unlike our local example above, we are using the `DataflowRunner` to start distributed processing over several workers in the cloud.

-Note: Make sure to export the `TFT_OUTPUT_PATH` variable as displayed by the above script.

 The outputs are the same as the local job, but stored in Google Cloud Storage:

 * `SavedModel` containing the transform graph: